hcchuang/hcchuang.github.io/_pages/about.md

-4. _Assessing Risk Spillovers with (Lasso) VAR for Expectile_ (with O-Chia Chuang, Zaichao Du, and Zhenhong Huang)
+4. _Estimating (High-Dimensional) Systems of Equations for Expectile_ (with O-Chia Chuang, Zaichao Du, and Zhenhong Huang)
    <small>28th Conference on the Theories and Practices of Securities and Financial Markets; NTU; TFA 2020; TES 2020; 6th Annual Meeting of Young Econometricians in Asia-Pacific\*. (\*Presented by <em>O-Chia Chuang</em>)</small>
    <details>
      <summary>Abstract</summary>
      <div class="abstract-body">
-       We generalize the vector autoregressive (VAR) model from conditional means to conditional expectiles (MCARE) for assessing risk spillovers among multiple entities.
-For high-dimensional systems, we impose an
-       <em>L<sub>1</sub></em> penalty (L-MCARE).
-Applied to the return network of
-       global systemically important banks, MCARE and L-MCARE uncover time-varying tail-risk transmission patterns.
+       Expectiles have recently received considerable attention in econometric theory and empirical applications, yet existing approaches predominantly focus on single-equation frameworks.
+This paper introduces the first systems of equations for expectiles (SEE), including seemingly unrelated regressions for expectiles and panel expectiles as special cases, to capture the interdependencies among the expectiles of multiple units.
+We propose a system asymmetric least squares (SALS) estimator for SEE and develop a feasible generalized SALS (FGSALS) estimator to account for cross-equation error dependence.
+We further extend the two estimators to high-dimensional settings.
+We derive the asymptotic properties of the estimators in both settings.
+As an empirical application, we apply our methods to the 2025 list of global systemically important banks.
+Formal in-sample and out-of-sample model evaluation tests document our models significantly outperform single equation models.
+We also find clear asymmetric effects of past positive and negative shocks of different units as well as their volatilities on the expectiles.
      </div>
    </details>